 Previously, she was Director of Incentive Sales Development for 11 years where she was responsible for attracting international tourism to Canada and driving private-sector growth.
 Her background also includes sales positions with Tourism Toronto, Schenker International and several major hotel chains.

-Michele holds a Bachelor of Applied Arts in Hospitality and Tourism Management from Ryerson University and a Certificate in Marketing from Queen’s University Executive Leadership program.
+Michele holds a Bachelor of Applied Arts in Hospitality and Tourism Management from Ryerson University.

 Jeff joined Tourism Nova Scotia as Chief Operating Officer in November 2018.
 He is responsible for corporate services and day -to-day operations including finance, risk management, legal, human resources, information technology, provincial visitor information centres, and Tourism Nova Scotia’s customer contact centre.